Meghan Markle Will Be Pregnant By The End Of The Year And Give Birth Next Summer, Says Tarot Card Reader

 The Temperance Card Fails To Reveal How Many Children They’ll Have

 Asking The Universe how many kids Meghan and Harry will have, King was met with a disappointing and ambiguous answer.
 The Temperance “indicates re-balance and an adjustment of expectations,” leaving King little in the way of information.
 She instead rattled off some platitudes about how maybe they’ll have quite a few, maybe they’ll have only one.
-Maybe one or more of their children will be theirs naturally, maybe one or more will be born through surrogacy or in-vitro fertilization.
+Maybe one or more of their children will be theirs naturally; maybe one or more will be born through surrogacy or in-vitro fertilization.
 The Universe was, regrettably, vague about this one.

 Other Cards Reveal Other Deep Truths About The Sussex Family

 The Devil revealed that the names the couple choose for their kids won’t be traditional, like Victoria or Andrew.
 The Knight of Cups shows that they will have a fun and loving family.
-And The Hanged Man reveals that while the couple are currently in a post-honeymoon lull in their relationship, everything is fine in their marriage.
+And The Hanged Man reveals that while the couple is currently in a post-honeymoon lull in their relationship, everything is fine in their marriage.

 So there you have it!
 All of the answers to all of life’s questions can be revealed through a careful reading of the cards – cards which you can buy for $9.50 on Amazon.